apache/skywalking-website/content/blog/2023-10-18-skywalking-toolkit-trace/index.md

 In situations where Skywalking-go doesn't support a particular framework, users can manually create Spans to obtain tracing information.

-(Here, I have removed the originally supported frameworks for the sake of the example.
-If needed, please replace them with unsupported frameworks.)
+(Here, I have removed the supported frameworks for the sake of the example.
+These are only examples.
+You should reference this when using the APIs in private and/or unsupported frameworks)

 For example, when you need to trace an HTTP response, you can create a span using trace.CreateEntrySpan() within the method handling the request, and end the span using trace.StopSpan() after processing.
 When sending an HTTP request, use trace.CreateExitSpan() to create a span, and end the span after the request returns.